LiaqatSaeed/RealStore-Api/README.md

 - [x] Typescript schema is totally sync with mongoose Models.
 - [x] `bcrypt` is used for passwords encryption
 - [x] `mongoose @pre( Save ) middleware` encrypt user passwords before saving it to database.

+## Step 2: Introduce Typegoose in my API

+- [1] Replaced my Typescript Inteface & Mongoose Model with only one ES6 class and `typegoose decorators`
+- [2] delete all unused code and saved many MBS.